peteroupc/peteroupc.github.io/graphics.md

 - _Quake III Arena_ (December 1999), which [**required DirectX 7 and at least 64 million bytes of memory**](https://www.dosdays.co.uk/topics/early_3d_games.php).
 - _Falcon 4.0_ (1998).

-<a id=Graphics_Engines_and_APIs></a>
+<a id=Open_Source_Graphics_Engines_and_APIs></a>

-### Graphics Engines and APIs
+### Open-Source Graphics Engines and APIs

-It would be of interest to write a free and open-source graphics library that implements this specification and renders graphics in software (with a minimum of source code and dependencies), or to lay down a lean application programming interface (API) for this specification.[^13]  The following are examples:
+It would be of interest to write a free and open-source graphics engine that implements this specification and renders graphics in software (with a minimum of source code and dependencies),[^13] or to lay down a lean application programming interface (API) for this specification.
+The following are examples:

-- _Quake_, _Quake II_, and _Quake III Arena_ popularized the practice of using only a subset of the OpenGL 1.1 API for a game's graphics rendering (for example, "Optimizing OpenGL drivers for Quake3" by the developer of _Quake III Arena_).
+- _Quake_, _Quake II_, and _Quake III Arena_ popularized the practice of using only a subset of the OpenGL 1.1 API for a game's graphics rendering (see, for example, "Optimizing OpenGL drivers for Quake3" by the developer of _Quake III Arena_).
 - The [**API reference**](https://github.com/kitao/pyxel?tab=readme-ov-file#api-reference) for the 2-D game engine _Pyxel_.
 But, in addition to the efforts there, a minimal version of the Python language runtime and nonreliance on hardware acceleration (notably the OpenGL API) would be worthwhile.

-Given a game that follows this specification, it is allowed and encouraged to make it compatible with Windows XP or even Windows 98, with very low resource usage.

-In this document, "rendering in software" means that the rendering of graphics does not rely on a video card, a graphics accelerator chip, or the operating system’s graphics programming interface (such as GDI, OpenGL, or Direct3D) with the sole exception of sending a finished game screen image to the player's display (such as through GDI’s `StretchDIBits` or copying to VGA's video memory).
+In this document, "rendering in software" means that the rendering of graphics does not rely on a video card, a graphics accelerator chip, or the operating system’s graphics API (such as GDI, OpenGL, or Direct3D) with the sole exception of sending a finished game screen image to the player's display (such as through GDI’s `StretchDIBits` or copying to VGA's video memory).

 <a id=Optional_Limits></a>